phundament/docs/1-introduction/features.md

 - composer
 - asset-plugin
 - codeception
-- include composer caches for quick builds
+- fast builds through optimized Docker image layers and composer caches
 - LESS-compiler and closure-compiler on PHP-CLI and PHP-FPM for seamless integration with Yii 2.0 Framework asset-bundles
 - xDebug
 - APCu support